emilyforst/emilyforst.github.io/_posts/2017-10-24-recursion-part-2.md

 onlyIntegers([1,2,"not me", 3, "or me", 4, true, 4.9, 5])
 {% endhighlight %}

-If we run `allIntegers` now, we get exactly what we expect,  an empty array.
+If we run `onlyIntegers` now, we get exactly what we expect,  an empty array.
 As it stands now, we have a function that will traverse an array and return an empty array every time.
 Well, we are returning an array, so we're part way there.
 However, we want it to include only the integer values of the original array.

 ### Functions that Call Functions